Daniel Boone (1907 film): Production and release

 Film historian Charles Musser writes that the production was haphazardly shot in Bronx Park as weather and talent schedules permitted.
 Florence Lawrence kept notes of her first experiences in the film, which show that Porter did not delegate much of the work, which led to a slow shooting schedule.
+Porter created a fire effect in the film by hand-painting portions of the negative.